 Dinara exchanged a glance with Maebhe before following the smuggler inside.
 She stopped in the doorway when she noticed the smell, finally realizing what Roman meant about sensitive noses.
 The house reeked like old cabbage stuck between a boar’s teeth.

 “This is…nice,” Maebhe said, lowering her hood.
 And it was, once you got past the smell.
-More lavish than anywhere Dinara had ever lived.
+Certainly more lavish than anywhere Dinara had ever lived.

-If possible, the smuggler regarded Maebhe with even more interest.
+The smuggler regarded Maebhe with even more interest now that her hood was down.
 “You’re orinian?”

 “Yes,” Maebhe said.
 “And you’re marionite?”

 “Mostly.
 Name’s Ivey,” the smuggler said.
-He grinned, revealing a double set of sharp-tipped teeth.
-Now that Maebhe mentioned it, Dinara noticed the strange feather-dusted texture of his skin.
+He grinned, revealing a double set of sharp-tipped canines.

 “This is Maebhe and Dinara,” Roman said.